hueyyeng/simple-react-lightbox/README.md

 #### Custom gallery

-If you want to use the light-box in a more traditional way, like if you want to create a gallery in which thumbnails are wrapped in a link that links to a full width image, now you can.
-Check the "Gallery with links" example page on the CodeSandbox [demo](#demo).
+If you want to use the light-box in a more traditional way, like if you want to create a gallery in which thumbnails are wrapped in a link that links to a full width image check the "Gallery with links" example page on the CodeSandbox [demo](#demo).

 Simply wrap your images (ideally the thumbnails) in a link with the **`data-attribute="SRL"`**.
 As usual, the `alt` attribute for the images will be used as caption if declared.